monyarm/NovelVM/doc/docportal/other_platforms/android.rst

 .. note::

-    ScummVM has been tested to work up to Android 10.
+    NovelVM has been tested to work up to Android 10.
 Currently there are some file browsing limitations with Android 11.
-The ScummVM team are working to resolve these.
+The NovelVM team are working to resolve these.

-Installing ScummVM
+Installing NovelVM
 ====================================

-There are two ways to install ScummVM on an Android device; install it from the Google Play Store, or manually download and install the APK package from the ScummVM downloads page.
+There are two ways to install NovelVM on an Android device; install it from the Google Play Store, or manually download and install the APK package from the NovelVM downloads page.

 Installing from the Google Play Store
 ***************************************

-The latest supported version of ScummVM is on the Google Play Store; search for ScummVM on the Google Play Store and select **Install**.
+The latest supported version of NovelVM is on the Google Play Store; search for NovelVM on the Google Play Store and select **Install**.

 Manually installing the APK package
 *************************************

-On your device, use a web browser app to navigate to the `ScummVM downloads page <https://www.scummvm.org/downloads>`_.
+On your device, use a web browser app to navigate to the `NovelVM downloads page <https://www.novelvm.org/downloads>`_.
 The recommended download section on the page suggests the correct ``.apk`` package, however if it does not, scroll down to select the correct package.

 .. tip::